PostHog/posthog.com/contents/tutorials/android-feature-flags.md

 Our app will have two screens:

-- The first screen will have a button which will take you to a second screen.
+- The first screen has a button which takes you to a second screen.
-- The second screen will either have a `red` or `green` background color color depending on whether our feature flag is enabled or not.
+- The second screen either has a `red` or `green` background color depending on whether our feature flag is enabled or not.

 The first step is to create a new app.
 Open [Android Studio](https://developer.android.com/studio) and create a new project.
 Select `Empty Activity`, name your project `Android-Feature-Flags`, and use the defaults for everything else.